CharlieDigital/chrlschn/src/content/blog/2024/a-conceptual-model-of-state-in-vue-34-using-definemodel.md

 ![Example 3 in action](/public/img/vue34-model/example3.gif)
 *Our components in action, sharing state within the hierarchy of our example component tree.*

-Without `defineModel` to help simplify this interaction, it's easy to see how the instinct would be to take shortcuts or move this into global state since writing the various `emits` and `computed` would create quite a bit of friction, even in this small example!
+Without `defineModel` to help simplify this interaction, it is easy to see how the instinct would be to take shortcuts or move this into global state since writing the various `emits` and `computed` would create quite a bit of friction, even in this small example!

 As Billy Mays might say, "*But wait!
 There's more!*"; let's take a look how it is possible to further make this code easier to understand and more manageable by using *composables*.